Photo of the box, cart and manual

 Pretty Solider Sailor Moon: Another Story (a.k.a.
 Sailor Moon RPG) is an RPG by Angel; released in 1995 in Japan for the Super Nintendo.
 The game carries the same humor and action that we all love from the Sailor Moon anime.
-The storyline takes place after the 3rd season of Sailor Moon.
-You'll see many references to the Queen Beryl saga, the Wise Man saga, the heart snatcher saga, and others.
-Around September of 1999, the unofficial English translation was completed by Bishoujo Senshi Translations.
-This means the only way you can play the English version of this game is through SNES emulaton on your computer.
+The storyline takes place after the third season of Sailor Moon.
+You'll see many references to the Queen Beryl saga, the Death Phantom saga (a.k.a.
+Wise Man saga), the Death Busters saga (a.k.a.
+Heart Snatchers saga), and others.

 Instead of MP there is EP; everyone's maximum EP is 12.
 There are several items you can use to refill EP.
 Everyone's EP is fully restored after every battle.
 The EP-restoring is great for normal battles, but its 12 EP limit sucks during boss battles, you have to keep on restoring it yourself using your precious EP-restoring items.
 The combination attacks are known as double techs and triple techs.
 Techs only use up the character's turn that you choose the tech with.
 They don't use up the turns of other characters who participate in a multiple tech attack.
 When you select Defend in battle, it really does defend!
 Your defense goes up like 90%-95%.
 Don't forget that if you choose a multiple tech and one of the characters involved with the tech is stone, charmed, or selfish then the tech will not work.